Release context

 The main conclusion of the week: in critical processes, predictability wins, not a quick visual effect.
 Therefore, in issue #087, we synchronized the engineering solutions with the real working context of the team.

-The next step after issue #087 is a neat refinement of “How we prepared the public launch” with a focus on operational impact rather than the number of changes in the changelog.
+The next step after release #087 is a neat refinement of “How we prepared the public launch” with a focus on the operational effect, not the number of changes in the changelog.

 The operational view: what it means for customers